sunhaonlp/ConLearn/README.md

 # ConLearn

-This is the source code for submission-61 of SDM 2022: ConLearn: Contextual-knowledge-aware Concept Prerequisite Relation Learning with Graph Neural Network
+This is the source code for SDM 2022: ConLearn: Contextual-knowledge-aware Concept Prerequisite Relation Learning with Graph Neural Network

 ## Dependencies